vincedarley/homebridge-plugin-bwaspa/README.md

 Pumps 4-6 and lights 2 are currently untested (please report if they work for you or not).

-The code has preliminary ability to automatically determine know how many pumps (and their speed options) and lights your spa has - but, for the moment you still define that in the items you set up in your config.
+The code has the ability to automatically determine know how many pumps (and their speed options) and lights your spa has - but, for the moment you still define that in the items you set up in your config.
 It would be helpful if you could validate that the automatic sensing is correct (see below).
+If you try to define things that don't exist, the controller will reject them - add a toplevel config '"ignoreAutomaticConfiguration" : true' to not do this.

 Lights are simply on/off.
 Balboa provide no capability to control the colour.
 So this limitation will never be rectified.

-Currently the water flow sensor code only updates once every ten minutes.
-So even when you fix the issue (change filters, reset spa, etc) it won't reset in Homekit for some time without you manually restarting homebridge - this could be improved in the code in the future.
+Currently the water flow sensor code updates once every ten minutes, and the Spa does not actually report that water flow has been corrected, so the latest fault will still be present.
+So even when you fix the issue (change/clean filters, etc) it won't reset in Homekit until the next day.
+If you turn the spa on/off, then a priming event will take precedence and Homekit will then no longer report the flow problem.

 Some spas have a "blower" or a "mister".
 No support for those at present.